AndrasFerenczy/Deep-Learning-Project-CS-5787/qlora_finetune/README.md

-# QLoRA Fine-tuning for Cobra VLM
+# LoRA Fine-tuning for Cobra VLM

-This directory contains a complete implementation for fine-tuning Cobra VLM using QLoRA (4-bit quantization + LoRA) on the LLaVA-CoT-100k dataset.
+This directory contains a complete implementation for **parameter-efficient LoRA fine-tuning** of Cobra VLM on the LLaVA-CoT-100k dataset.

 ## Overview

-QLoRA enables efficient fine-tuning by:
+LoRA enables efficient fine-tuning by:
 - **LoRA (Low-Rank Adaptation)**: Only trains a small number of additional parameters (~0.1-1% of original model)
 - **Parameter Efficiency**: Typically uses <1% of trainable parameters compared to full fine-tuning